EchoFreeCore/TOS-7/README.md

     - Device I/O
     - Initialization and Boot Procedure

-All components are written in ANSI C and GAS-style assembly.

-NOTES:
+TOS-7 is a reaction to complexity.
+It is a statement that clarity still matters.

 - All modules are written in C89-compatible style.
 - Assembly follows GAS syntax, minimal and readable.
 - No dynamic linking.
 No kernel modules.
 No config files.
 - If it cannot be explained on a whiteboard, it is not here.
 - POSIX.1-1988 userland

-TOS-7 is a reaction to complexity.
-It is a statement that clarity still matters.

 --------------------------
 SYSCALL DISPATCH